A long journey: The story of Ishmael Beah

 The civil war in Sierra Leone lasted 11 years, killing over 50,000 people and forever marking the lives of thousands of children.
 In 1991, like many other children, Ishmael lost his immediate family – both his parents and his brothers.

-A few months later at the age of 13, he was forcibly recruited into the armed forces and became a child soldier.
+A few months later at the age of 13, he was forcibly recruited into the armed forces.

 “Being a child in war is difficult.
 You learn to function in madness very quickly.
 You have to adapt to your situation in order to survive, and often you are exposed to extreme levels of violence you have never even heard of,” explains Ishmael, who, years later, wrote his memories in a book entitled A Long Way Gone: Memoirs of a Boy Soldier.